 Course

 The course consists of a mixture of tarmac paths and grass.
 The summer route (Course A) is two laps.
-In winter, to reduce the amount of running over the grass, a slightly shorter, three lap course (Course B) is used.
+In winter, a slightly shorter, three lap course (Course B) is used.

 Terrain